 Where possible choose an independent witness (not a member of your family or a friend) to give evidence because unlike your family and friends they don’t have an interest in the outcome.
 If the only witnesses are family or friends, and sometimes they will be the only witnesses, you need to do your best to ensure that their witness statements are as factual and neutral as possible.

-1) it allows you to ensure that you include everything that is relevant in your statement when you come to draft it as you’re drafting it from a contemporaneous account and,
+1) it allows you to ensure that you include everything that is relevant in your statement when you come to draft it as you are drafting it from an account which you made at the time, and,

-Some claims might take years to reach a final hearing from the time that the index incident occurred and it is therefore sensible to collate your evidence as soon as possible.
+Some claims might take years to reach a final hearing from the time that the incident occurred and it is therefore sensible to gather your evidence as soon as possible.

 Try to get witness statements as early as possible, especially if from strangers.
 Witnesses are likely to be able to recall details more easily shortly after an incident than if you ask them some time afterwards.
 If your witnesses include strangers they may no longer be contactable at the contact details they have given you, or they may lose interest or change their minds about helping if you leave it too long.